-ITHACA, N.Y. – With the release 2017-18 schedules (wow, that year span was weird to type), sales offices across the world are currently buzzing with preseason planning.
+ITHACA, N.Y. – With the release 2017-18 schedules, sales offices across the world are currently buzzing with preseason planning.

 Unfortunately, true hockey lovers only have a limited amount of time to take in the fresh schedules before they become littered with theme nights and promotions that, at the end of the day, have absolutely nothing to do with the team, league, or sport of hockey.

 Now, I know some of you will disagree with me.
 After all, some teams are so broke most of the time that they can’t let the opportunity to sell an extra thousand or so tickets go to waste.
 And sure, certain theme nights are “great” for the kids.

 However, we should all be embarrassed that efforts to fill our barns have come to this.

 Sales and marketing departments have seemingly gone so far away from the game that attending the Calder Cup and Kelly Cup playoffs this spring was was highly refreshing: too short notice for pointless intermission games or forced theme nights to attract certain groups, and everyone in attendance was obviously there for the hockey.